Carotid Sinus Hypersensitivity

 - Surgical denervation has been largely abandoned in favour of pacing and is only considered for severely debilitating disease not helped by other treatment methods.

-- The most common and important complications are injuries related to falls and other accidents, such as motor vehicle accidents that occur during syncopal episodes.
+- The most common and important complications are injuries related to falls and other accidents, such as motor vehicle accidents that occur during a syncopal episode.

 - There is therefore a potential loss of confidence, and social isolation may occur.